Work For Hire

 Should I trademark my business name if it’s already registered with the state?

 If you have already registered your LLC or other business entity, then you may be wondering whether you should also register your business name as a trademark.
 Creating a business with the Secretary of State only protects that name within the state.
 So if your business is Acme, LLC, then the Ohio Secretary of State will not allow another business to register under the name Acme.
-(However, the Secretary of State’s standards are much lower than the standards that apply to trademark registrations.
+(However, the Secretary of State’s standards is much lower than the standards that apply to trademark registrations.
 For example, the Secretary of State would allow someone to register Akme, LLC.)

 By registering a trademark with the U.S. Patent and Trademark Office, your trademark is protected nationwide.
 (And while the Ohio Secretary of State would allow a competitor to register, Akme, the USPTO would not because Akme is confusingly similar to Acme.)
 If your business is not limited geographically, then it’s important to register your business trademarks with the USPTO.
 Read more about Unregistered Trademarks.